mulle-sde/mulle-sourcetree/dox/marks/Marks.md

 ### fs

 [Stage 2] A config entry marked `no-fs` does not take part in the actual sync.
-This is useful for system library entries or entries that are used for commenting or other non-sync purposes.
+This is useful for system library entries or entries that are used for other non-sync purposes.

 The `fs` is the very first mark being checked during stage 2.

 ![](sync.svg)

 > In the diagram "database entries" are read.
-Deleted dependencies will still have a database entry.
+Deleted dependencies will still
+> have a database entry.
 This way a sync can detect and remove these zombies.
 >
 ### readwrite

 [Stage 2] A dependency marked `no-readwrite` will be write protected.
 Write protecting embedded files can be useful to prevent accidental edits, that would be lost after the next cleaning operation.

 ### delete

 [Stage 2] A dependency marked `no-delete` can not be deleted or moved by the sync.
-So an entry marked `no-delete` can acts as a one-time fetch.
+So an entry marked `no-delete` acts as a one-time fetch.
 It's also used for system libraries and subprojects.

 ### update

 [Stage 2] A dependency marked `no-update` does not take part in the sync process.
 It is mostly used for subprojects, which are expected to be there already.

 ### require

 [Stage 2] If a dependency marked `require` can not be fetched, the sync will fail.
 The mark `no-require` can be Operating System specific.
 For example `no-require-os-linux` would make a dependency required on all systems except linux.

 ## mulle-sourcetree walk

 The **walk** is used to traverse the fetched dependencies to generate the necessary information to build the dependencies in the proper order and to link what needs to be linked.

 ### descend (walk)